garthmac/SmashtagL10/SmashtagL10/README.md

 App gets upto last 100 "Tweets" and displays userProfile image, tweetUserName+camera icon in place of inline image, time of tweet and tweet text
-- When table cell is selected, will navigate to zoomable/scroll view of image with button for (Save to Album) and/or open website if tweet only includes a valid URL (blue text)
+- When table cell is selected, will navigate to zoomable/scroll view of image with button for (Save to Album) and/or open website (if tweet only includes a valid URL (blue text))
+- added swipe right for viewing web (only needed if cell selection has both photo and highlighted URL)

 written in Xcode 6.3.2 for iOS8.3+